-A principal-to-principal transaction with you, which is governed by the terms of the client clearing agreement between us (the Client Transaction)
+In relation to each Indirect Client Transaction, UBS will act as your commission agent in order to enter into transactions in UBS's name but on your behalf with the CCP.
+By instructing UBS to place orders as your commission agent, you are bound by the terms of the related CCP Transaction and the terms of the indirect client clearing agreement between you and us.
 The terms of each Client Transaction are equivalent to those of the related CCP Transaction, except that (i) each Client Transaction will be governed by a client clearing agreement between you and us and (ii) we will take the opposite position in the CCP Transaction to the position we have under the related Client Transaction.